catherinedevlin/talks/just_enough_python/slides.md

 Put both stickers up

-Remove one when you finish B
+Remove Blue when you finish B (B - Blue)

-Remove the other when you finish C
+Remove Red other when you finish C (C - Crimson)

 ---